Art Brokerage

 Amanda Winstead is knowledgeable about the ever changing markets for a wide range of fine art and antiques.
 She can best advise you of how to sell a single work of art or a whole collection.
 In some instances, Ms. Winstead can sell the work through Amanda Winstead Fine Art LLC., her private art brokerage firm.
-With a presence on ARTSY and a proprietary mailing list of over 1,750 collectors, AWFA effectively reaches a target group of clients for Southern Regional art.
-Additionally, Amanda Winstead has worked in association with Neal Auction Company in New Orleans since 1996 and has extensive experience in the proper sale and presentation of fine collections at auction.
+With a highly cultivated client list and a proprietary mailing list of over 3,000 collectors, AWFA effectively reaches a target group of clients for Southern Regional art.
+Additionally, Amanda Winstead has extensive experience in the proper sale and presentation of fine collections at auction.
+Her three decades of expertise in the business and strong relationships with many reputable auction houses ensure that collections are sold in the most appropriate market.
 Some of the notable collections sold under her direction at Neal Auction Company include the Charles and Susan Murphy Collection of Newcomb Pottery, the inventory of Manheim Antiques of Royal Street, New Orleans, and property from the Old Spanish Custom House on Moss Street, New Orleans.

 In the spring of 2000, Ms. Winstead discovered a painting by the 19th c.
 Austrian artist Eugene de Blaas in Shreveport, Louisiana.
 Under her direction, it sold that June at Neal Auction Company for $484,000, a record price for the most expensive piece of art to ever sell at auction in Louisiana until it was exceeded in May 2006.
 Presently, Amanda Winstead is a consultant to Neal Auction Company and holds the position of Senior Appraiser, Fine Art.
 She is able to offer advice and estimates on potential auction consignments and guide clients through the auction selling process.
 Her extensive network of contacts in the art and auction business from coast to coast allow her to help you identify the best and most appropriate sales venue for your property.